Deep Feature Deformation Weights: Ablations

 \textbf{Different Image Encoders.} We show in \cref{supp:othermodels} additional deformation results using DFD weights computed using other image features, \emph{with no additional regularization or anchor points}.
 We find that deformation results are consistent and robust across all the image models we tested, though DINO and Diff3F give generally the best results.

 Our weights also offer a unique perspective into image model interpretability.
 We visualize the DFD weights from different image models over the same shape in \cref{supp:imageinfluence}.
 We see that all 2D foundation models we tested converge to the same common global semantic understanding of shapes.
 We can also identify nuanced differences in image model behavior that coincides with prior reported observations.
-For example, CLIP-ViT \cite{radford2021learningtransferablevisualmodels} tends to focus much more on global semantics and less on local semantic relationships, whereas SAM2 \cite{ravi2024sam2} tends to better isolate local features.
-In practice, we find the DINO \cite{oquab2024dinov2learningrobustvisual} and Diff3F \cite{dutt2024diffusion} find the best balance between local and global semantics.
+For example, CLIP-ViT \cite{radford2021learningtransferablevisualmodels} tends to focus much more on global understanding and less on local part relationships, whereas SAM2 \cite{ravi2024sam2} tends to better isolate local features.
+In practice, we find that DINO \cite{oquab2024dinov2learningrobustvisual} and Diff3F \cite{dutt2024diffusion} find the best balance between local and global shape understanding.

 \textbf{Barycentric Feature Distillation Ablation.} We ablate on barycentric feature distillation on high resolution shapes from the Stanford 3D scanning repository.
 We take each shape, simplify them using QEM decimation, and distill features into our feature field using either vertex distillation (the method used by prior works) or barycentric feature distillation.
 Vertex distillation takes only the features at render pixels which contain a vertex, whereas barycentric distillation makes use of every pixel which contains a point on the 3D surface.
 To ensure a fair comparison, we optimize the vertex distillation feature field for an equivalent \# FLOPs/pixel samples as our method. \cref{supp:baryabl} shows that without the dense field sampling offered by barycentric feature distillation, features distilled from coarse shape renders are unable to interpolate well to shapes at their original resolution.
-The deformations produces by the vertex distillation are neither smooth nor semantic.
+The deformations produces by the vertex distillation are neither smooth nor visually-meaningful.